Link to download the complete April 2021 eCirculator

 To engage a new generation of ISACB members and to increase our membership and diversity, we formed the Membership Committee chaired by Ngan Huang.
 It was created to increase ISACB visibility and attract more members, particularly early career investigators and female researchers.
 In addition, to revitalize our relationships with ISACB founding members, we established a liaison with the ISACB emeriti overseen by Dan Simionescu.

 To broaden our research scope, we worked hard to build on the successes of our international biennial and off-year meetings.
 In 2017 at our off-year meeting, we celebrated the 30th anniversary of ISACB in Cape Town, South Africa.
 Our ISACB 2018 meeting was held in beautiful Bordeaux, France.
 The Off-Year 2019 Meeting was held in Zurich, Switzerland in collaboration with ISVTE (International Symposium on Vascular Tissue Engineering).
 And finally, our first meeting in Asia - the ISACB 2020/21, was held virtually in Tokyo, Japan as a part of Cardiovascular and Metabolic Week, a joint conference with the Japanese Vascular Biology and Medicine Organization, the Japanese Society for Cardiovascular Endocrine and Metabolism and the International Association for Heart Research.

-VISIBILITY: To promote our visibility through interactions with other societies, and enhance our recognition outside of the US, we established European Partnership Committee, chaired by Carlijn Bouten, and Asian Partnership Committee, chaired by Masanori Aikawa.To foster collaborations between academic scientists and industry, we established the Partnership with Industry Committee, chaired by Mike Wolf.
+To enhance our visibility outside of the US, we established European Partnership Committee, chaired by Carlijn Bouten, and Asian Partnership Committee, chaired by Masanori Aikawa.To foster collaborations between academic scientists and industry, we established the Partnership with Industry Committee, chaired by Mike Wolf.

 Elena Aikawa, MD PhD